AtodariADrashti/HR_DataAnalysis/README.md

 - [Summary](#summary)

 ## Project Overview
+---
-Aim of this analysis project is to identify patterns, trends, and insights about the workforce sysetm, employee engagement, gender based performance, retention, and overall business outcomes.
+The aim of this analysis project is to identify patterns, trends, and insights about the workforce system, employee engagement, gender-based performance, location, and overall business outcomes.

 ![dashboard creation](https://github.com/user-attachments/assets/84aeb63c-7a98-4216-9e00-94377d946704)

 ## Data Sources
-HR DATA: primary dataset used for this project is "Human Resources.csv" file. https://raw.githubusercontent.com/Irene-arch/HR-Dashboard-MySQL-PowerBI/refs/heads/main/Human%20Resources.csv
+HR DATA: The primary dataset used for this project is the "Human Resources.csv" file. https://raw.githubusercontent.com/Irene-arch/HR-Dashboard-MySQL-PowerBI/refs/heads/main/Human%20Resources.csv

 ## Data Used